srobo/kit-maintenance-docs/src/comp-mode-usb-sticks.md

  1. Check that it prints a success message
     (if successful the script will unmount the stick, so it can be removed immediately)

+Also, to check that the sticks work in kit; for an example of each arena/corner:
+ 1. Plug the comp-mode stick into the kit
+ 1. Boot the kit, after the start button is pressed it should beep for one more time than the number of the corner, i.e: corner 2 should beep three times